Ernst-Rüdiger Olderog

+Biography

+Education and academic career

-Olderog comes from Bredenbek in Schleswig-Holstein, northern Germany, and studied computer science, mathematics and logic at the University of Kiel, where he received his doctorate in 1981 supervised by Prof. Hans Langmaack on Hoare-style characterization systems for ALGOL-like programming languages.
-After several research visits abroad (including the Programming Research Group at the University of Oxford and in Amsterdam, Edinburgh, Yorktown Heights and Saarbrücken), he habilitated at Kiel University in 1989 as well.
+Olderog comes from Bredenbek in Schleswig-Holstein, northern Germany, and studied computer science, mathematics and logic at the University of Kiel, where he received his doctorate in 1981 supervised by Hans Langmaack on Hoare-style characterization systems for ALGOL-like programming languages.
+After several research visits abroad (including the Programming Research Group at the University of Oxford and in Amsterdam, Edinburgh, Yorktown Heights and Saarbrücken), he habilitated also at Kiel University in 1989.
 Since 1989, Olderog has been based at the Department of Computer Science, University of Oldenburg.
-In 1994, Olderog, together with his colleague Manfred Broy, was awarded the Deutsche Forschungsgemeinschaft (DFG) Gottfried Wilhelm Leibniz Prize, worth three million DM.
-From 1995 to 2005, Olderog was chairman of the IFIP Working Group 2.2 on Formal Description of Programming Concepts.
-In 1998, he received the Silver Core Award from IFIP for his work in this IFIP group.
-Olderog was editor of the journal Acta Informatica and has been a member of the Academia Europaea since 2012.
+He played a leading role in the EU ESPRIT ProCoS project on Provably Correct Systems during 1989–1995.
+From 1995 to 2005, Olderog served as chairman of the IFIP Working Group 2.2 on Formal Description of Programming Concepts.
+He was editor-in-chief of the journal Acta Informatica and in 2012 became a member of the Academia Europaea.
+From 2012 to 2021 Olderog was Speaker of the Graduate School SCARE (I + II) and from 2017 to 2019 he was Dean of the Faculty II.

-Olderog is professor of theoretical computer science at the Carl von Ossietzky University Oldenburg.
-He is head of the Department of Correct Systems Development, whose research is related to the field of programming theory.
-The aim of this work is the development of procedures for the systematic creation of correct software for parallel and distributed systems with time requirements.
-Olderog is the author of several scientific books.